awslabs/iot-app-kit/docs/AWSIoTSiteWiseSource.md

 Each asset contains the following fields:

-`assetId` string
+  - `assetId`

     The ID of the asset in which the specified property was created.

     Type: String

-`properties`
+  - `properties`

     One or more asset properties.
     Asset properties are the structures within each asset that contain industrial data.
 Each property has a data type and can have a unit.
 To learn more about asset properties, see [Defining data properties](https://docs.aws.amazon.com/iot-sitewise/latest/userguide/asset-properties.html) in the *AWS IoT SiteWise User Guide*.

     Type: Array

     Each property contains the following fields:

-`propertyId`
+    - `propertyId`

        The ID of the SiteWise asset property.

        Type: String

-`resolution`
+    - `resolution`

       (Optional) The time interval over which to aggregate data (for example, average, minimum, and maximum).
 For example, if the resolution is `1d`, IoT Application Kit aggregates your data once every 24 hours (1 day).
 For more information about the supported units and format, see [parse-duration](https://github.com/jkroso/parse-duration) on GitHub.

       The valid resolutions for AWS IoT SiteWise are the following:

       * `0` - Raw data (unaggregated data).
 IoT Application Kit uses the [GetAssetPropertyValueHistory](https://docs.aws.amazon.com/iot-sitewise/latest/APIReference/API_GetAssetPropertyValueHistory.html) operation to fetch your data.
       * `1m` - Minute aggregated data.
 IoT Application Kit uses the [GetAssetPropertyAggregates](https://docs.aws.amazon.com/iot-sitewise/latest/APIReference/API_GetAssetPropertyAggregates.html) operation to aggregate your data.
       * `1h` - Hourly aggregated data.
 IoT Application Kit uses the [GetAssetPropertyAggregates](https://docs.aws.amazon.com/iot-sitewise/latest/APIReference/API_GetAssetPropertyAggregates.html) operation to aggregate your data.
       * `1d` - Daily aggregated data.
 IoT Application Kit uses the [GetAssetPropertyAggregates](https://docs.aws.amazon.com/iot-sitewise/latest/APIReference/API_GetAssetPropertyAggregates.html) operation to aggregate your data.

       Type: String

-`cacheSettings`
+    - `cacheSettings`

       (Optional) The cache settings that you can customize for the given asset property.

       Type: Object

-`refId`
+    - `refId`

       (Optional) The reference ID if the style settings.
 IoT App Kit applies the style settings to the asset property associated with the reference ID.
 Every component has different style settings.

       Type: String

 ### TimeSeriesDataSettings parameter